Do you work out?

 Once a day?
 Once a week?
 Once a year?

-A while back, I read a book that permanently altered how I see the role of exercise in my life.
+I recently read a book that has permanently altered how I see the role of exercise in my life.

 The book is called The Blue Zones and it chronicles the lives of people in five areas of the world – Okinawa, Japan; Sardinia, Italy; Loma Linda, California; Nicoya, Costa Rica; and Ikaria, Greece.